developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Replace Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, then it is replaced by the definition of the APN being added.

-- If the value ***Keep Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, then it will NOT be replaced.
-The existing APN is preserved and the new APN will NOT be added.
+- If the value ***Keep Existing*** is chosen, then if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
+The existing APN is preserved and the new APN IS NOT added.

 ### GPRS Configuration - Action Add APN Make Default